Parts of Delhi receive light rain | Science-Environment

 - India

-Some parts of the national capital received light rain on Tuesday as predicted by the weather office.
+Some parts of the national capital received light rain on Tuesday even as the maximum temperature settled at 41.5 degrees Celsius, four notches above normal, according to the India Meteorological Department (IMD).

+The minimum temperature settled at 30.8 degrees Celsius, three notches above normal, the IMD said.

+The weather office has predicted generally cloudy skies and moderate rains in the city on Wednesday and Thursday.

-Among the areas that witnessed light rain were ITO, Mandi House, Tilak Marg, Ring Road, DDU Marg, Vikas Marg and Laxmi Nagar.
+Some parts of the national capital witnessed light rain on Tuesday afternoon.
+These include ITO, Mandi House, Tilak Marg, Ring Road, DDU Marg, Vikas Marg and Laxmi Nagar.

-''Light to moderate intensity rain would occur over and adjoining areas of isolated places of West Delhi (Punjabi Bagh, Rajouri Garden, Patel Nagar), NCR (Dadri) Sohana (Haryana) during the next 2 hours,'' the RWFC New Delhi, IMD's local weather forecasting Twitter handle, posted at 14:25 pm.

-In the morning, the India Meteorological Department (IMD) predicted the possibility of thunder or lightning on Tuesday.
+The relative humidity at 5.30 pm was 57 per cent, the weather office said.

+Delhi is likely to witness generally cloudy skies and moderate rains on Wednesday and Thursday.
+The maximum and minimum temperatures on Wednesday will hover around 42 degrees Celsius and 30 degrees Celsius respectively, an IMD official said.

+The maximum temperature in Delhi on Monday settled at 40.9 degrees Celsius, three notches above the season's average.

-The IMD said that parts of northwest India, including Delhi, could expect some respite over the next two days as conditions are becoming favorable for the onset of monsoon in the region.
+The IMD said that parts of north-west India, including Delhi, could expect some respite over the next two days as conditions are becoming favourable for the onset of monsoon in the region.

-''Conditions would continue to become favourable for further advance of monsoon into remaining parts of the Arabian Sea and Gujarat, some parts of Rajasthan, remaining parts of Madhya Pradesh, entire Uttar Pradesh and Uttarakhand, Himachal Pradesh and Jammu and Kashmiri, some parts of Punjab, Haryana and Chandigarh, entire Delhi during subsequent 48-hours between June 30 and July 1,'' the IMD said here.
+''Conditions would continue to become favourable for further advance of monsoon into remaining parts of Arabian Sea and Gujarat, some parts of Rajasthan, remaining parts of Madhya Pradesh, entire Uttar Pradesh and Uttarakhand, Himachal Pradesh and Jammu and Kashmir, some parts of Punjab, Haryana and Chandigarh and entire Delhi during subsequent 48 hours between June 30 and July 1,'' it said.

-The national capital witnessed a warm morning on Tuesday as the minimum temperature was recorded three notches above normal even as the weather office predicted The city's minimum temperature on Tuesday morning was recorded as 30.8 degrees Celsius.

-"The city will witness generally cloudy sky with possibility of development of thunder or lightning on Tuesday," an official of the IMD said.

 The IMD official said the maximum temperature of the day will hover around 41 degrees Celsius.

-The maximum temperature on Monday has settled at 40.9 degrees Celsius, three notches above the season's average.

-The relative humidity at 8.30 am on Tuesday was 64 per cent, the weather office said.

-The air quality of the capital was recorded at 126 at 8.05 am on Tuesday which falls under the moderate category, as per CPCB data.
+The air quality index (AQI) in Delhi was recorded at 137 on Tuesday which falls under the 'moderate' category, according to Central Pollution Control Board data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)